There are 4 posts.

 One of the most renowned novelists of all time, Jane Austen is known not only for her heroines, but also for the leading men who stand opposite them.
 From Pride and Prejudice’s Fitzwilliam Darcy to Persuasion’s Captain Wentworth, Austen’s novels are filled with great, complicated men, who sometimes struggle to articulate their emotions, and occasionally […]more

-It’s been nearly 200 years since Jane Austen died, leaving behind only six completed novels, and yet she has never been more popular.
-To her millions of readers, she is renowned for her humour, her incisive observation, and her memorable characters – who range from lovable to ridiculous to frustrating, and sometimes all of the […]more
+It’s been 200 years since Jane Austen died, leaving behind only six completed novels, and yet she has never been more popular.
+To her millions of readers, she is renowned for her humour, her incisive observation, and her memorable characters – who range from lovable to ridiculous to frustrating, and sometimes all of the above. […]more

 Jane Austen’s novels and letters are frequently cited in the Oxford English Dictionary (OED), putting her work currently as the 253rd most frequently quoted source in the OED, with a total of 1,620 quotations.
 Of these quotations, 44 currently provide the very first evidence of a particular word, including the adjective ‘fragmented’ (from Northanger Abbey: […]more